Explainer: Survey Editor

 Hint Text : allows you to enter some hint text or explanatory text to give some context to your question.
 This text will appear below the question text but above the choices or answer input.
 This is best used when the hint text is required to answer the question.
 Otherwise prompt text is preferable to avoid breaking the flow of the question.

 Placeholder Text : allows you to enter placeholder text or explanatory text which appears in the input box of open text questions.
 For example, including 'example@emaildomain.com' as a format reminder.
+Placeholder text can cause confusion for some respondents, so is best used only when other options such as hint or prompt text are not suitable.

 Logic : a simple way to introduce skip and flow conditional logic to your survey (outlined above)